 3.2.
-The ongoing impact on the UK from coronavirus, together with higher inflation, higher interest rates, and the country's trade position post-EU Exit, will be major influences on the Fire & Rescue Authority's treasury management strategy for 2022/23.
+The ongoing impact on the UK from the war in Ukraine, together with higher inflation, higher interest rates, uncertain government policy, and a deteriorating economic outlook, will be major influences on the Authority's treasury management strategy for 2023/24.